emilianavt/VSeeFaceManual/README.md

 To fix this error, please install the [V4 (Orion) SDK](https://developer.leapmotion.com/setup/desktop).
 It says it's used for VR, but it is also used by desktop applications.

+#### Sometimes blue bars appear at the edge of the screen, what's up with that?

+Those bars are there to let you know that you are close to the edge of your webcam's field of view and should stop moving that way, so you don't lose tracking due to being out of sight.
+If you have set the UI to be hidden using the ※ button in the lower right corner, blue bars will still appear, but they will be invisible in OBS.

+#### Do hotkey work even while VSeeFace is in the background?

+All configurable hotkeys also work while it is in the background or minimized, so the expression hotkeys, the audio lipsync toggle hotkey and the configurable position reset hotkey all work from any other program as well.
+On some systems it might be necessary to run VSeeFace as admin to get this to work properly for some reason.

 ### Virtual camera

 The virtual camera can be used to use VSeeFace for teleconferences, Discord calls and similar.
 It can also be used in situations where using a game capture is not possible or very slow, due to specific laptop hardware setups.